kostaskougios/terminal21-restapi/Readme.md

 - immutable components
 - option to render only changed components

-## Version 0.12

-- ability to render only 1 element and it's children
-- refactoring internal way of storing elements on lib - server - ui

 ## Version 0.11

 - Quick* classes to simplify UI creation